 Researchers in the Centre for Environmental Change and Human Resilience (CECHR) are working on a number of projects including assessing climate change and impacts on the quality and quantity of water, and considering models of decentralised electricity supplies

-The University of Dundee is proud of its graduate employment record; an amazing 96% of our latest graduates were employed or in further study when surveyed six months after graduation.
+The University of Dundee is proud of its graduate employment record; an amazing 96.4% of our latest graduates were employed or in further study when surveyed six months after graduation (Destination of Leavers from Higher Education Survey, 2018).
 Dundee offers many opportunities for students to plan for their career after graduation.

 The Careers Service offers a variety of services including careers guidance, job-seeking strategies, guidance for applications and interviews, careers information and the opportunity to take part in a programme of events and presentations.
 We have a team of discipline-specific qualified careers advisors who can advise on career options and help you reach your career goals.

 The JobShop is an online vacancy database which lists part-time, vacation, graduate, work experience and legal vacancies and is available to all Dundee students.
 The JobShop can also help with finding internships, volunteering and work experience placements for students.

 We offer undergraduate modules in career planning and internship.
 The career planning module involves the development of presentation skills and CV, application and interview techniques.
 The internship module allows you to gain some real experience in the workplace undertaking a 30 hour placement in a business, teaching centre or media organisation and combine this with classes covering career planning issues.

 Throughout the year the Careers Service also holds recruitment fairs where employers visit the campus.
 Many of our graduates also act as workplace mentors for our current and recently graduated students.